Lead flows FAQ

-Why do I not see my form(s) in the collected forms tool?
+Why do I not see my non-HubSpot forms in my forms dashboard?

 Forms will only appear after the first submission has been captured.

-The collected forms tool identifies forms on your website based on the CSS selector of the form.
-This means that, if your form has a CSS ID of "gform_7." this will appear in Collected Forms as "#gform_7."
+The tool identifies forms on your website based on the CSS selector of the form.
+This means that, if your form has a CSS ID of "gform_7." this will appear in your forms dashboard as "#gform_7."
 Once a form appears in the collected forms tool, you can rename it to make it identifiable for you and your team.

-Why did the collected forms tool flag a form submission?
+Why did the tool flag a form submission?

-The collected forms tool includes logic that allows it to intelligently identify if a form has any sensitive fields, such as a password field or a credit card field.
+HubSpot can identify if your non-HubSpot form has any sensitive fields, such as a password field or a credit card field.
 Due to the sensitive nature of this information, and the fact that HubSpot stores form submissions in plain-text, HubSpot will not capture this information on a form.

-How do I create an email autoresponder for collected form submissions?
+How do I create an email autoresponder for non-HubSpot form submissions?

-It is not currently possible to create a follow-up email for collected form submissions directly in HubSpot.
+It is not currently possible to create a follow-up email for non-HubSpot form submissions directly in HubSpot.

 If you have a MailChimp account, you can create an autoresponder in MailChimp to send an email to any new contact added to a MailChimp list through a collected form.
 Learn more about connecting your collected forms to MailChimp.